howerj/lfsr/lfsr.md

 From a software point of view a LFSR (both the VM and the tool-chain) appear more complex, only in hardware are LFSR simpler.

+Using a LFSR is quite a good choice when gates are at a premium and the counter value does not have to be visible to a user of it (such as a delay counter, or a counter for a stack).

 # To Do / Notes

 * Jump to zero would indicate a halt, alternatively it might need to contain a